DavidHe1127/Mr.He_HandBook/DevOps/terraform_ansible.md

 ---

-### Escape quotes in variable
+### Proper escaping
-Use 3 backslashes to escape double quotes in tf variables.
+Use 3 backslashes to escape double quotes in JSON field value when dealing with tf variables.
 Single backslash won't work!!!

 ```tf
 instance_attributes = {